Do you think Japan is one of the most advanced countries in terms of hot springs?

 Perfect quality and usage of water

 The water temperature at the gushing point is around 145 degrees F, but it is naturally chilled being piped to tubs.

 From an open-air bath that is beside the huge deposit of the spring water, you command a view of over 20 tubs in the premises.

 All tubs are filled with natural-flowing water and the temperature varies depending on the amount of water input.

 Upwelling from the ground

 This is not the only enchantment of Pagosa Springs.

 You can freely go down to the riverside of the San Juan River.

-There you will find several sources of the springs naturally upwelling from the riverside!
+Then you will find several sources of the springs naturally upwelling from the riverside.

 The extraordinary hot water barely allows us soaking and has the strong smell of sulfur dioxide.